Table of Contents

 Overall, outdated hardware can be a significant contributor to network congestion.
 That's why it's important to regularly evaluate and upgrade network hardware to ensure that it can keep up with the demands of modern applications and services.

-Inadequate bandwidth is one of the most common causes of network congestion.
+Inadequate bandwidth is one of the most common causes of network congestion or network overload.
 When a network has insufficient bandwidth, it means that the available capacity of the network is not enough to meet the demand of the devices and applications that are using it.

 The amount of bandwidth required for a particular network depends on a variety of factors, including the number of devices that are connected, the types of applications being used, and the volume of data that is being transmitted.
 If the demand for bandwidth exceeds the available capacity, it can lead to congestion.